UCSD Graduate Studies Overview: University Policies/Procedures

 Student Health Insurance

 The graduate student health insurance plan (UC SHIP) is mandatory.
-The University pays the health insurance premiums for any students holding Teaching Assistantships, Readerships, or Research Assistantships at 25% time or greater.
-Please contact Student Health Services at 534-3300 or visit the Student Health website.
+The tuition/fee remission for Teaching Assistantships, Readerships, Associate Instructorships, or GSR positions (of 25% or more) includes the health insurance premium fee.
+For more details about UC SHIP, students should visit the Student Health & Well-Being Administration website (UC SHIP - Student Health Insurance Plan).
 Students who are currently covered under a private health plan may apply to opt out of UC SHIP by submitting an online Health Fee Waiver application.
-More information can be found on the Student Health Services website: Waiving UC SHIP.
+More information can be found online: Waiving UC SHIP.

 Summer Health Care